vseryakov/backendjs/README.md

         > var bkjs = require('backendjs')
         > bkjs.server.start()

+* Access is allowed only with valid signature except urls that are exlicitely allowed without it (see `api-allow` config parameter below)
-* Same but using the helper tool, by default it will use embedded Sqlite database and listen on port 8000
+* Same but using the helper tool, by default it will use embedded Sqlite database and listen on port 8000.

         bkjs run

-* To start the server and connect to the DynamoDB (command line parameters can be saved in the etc/config file, see below about config files)
+* To start the server and connect to the DynamoDB (command line parameters can be saved in the `etc/config file`, see below about config files)

         bkjs run -db-pool dynamodb -db-dynamodb-pool default -aws-key XXXX -aws-secret XXXX